 At the very least, the number of variants to the benchmark New Keynesian model used for the analysis of monetary policy reflects substantial continued uncertainty surrounding the monetary policy transmission mechanism.
-A well designed monetary policy rule or strategy has to confront and overcome this uncertainty.
+A well-designed monetary policy rule or strategy has to confront and overcome this uncertainty.

-A substantial literature has considered the conduct of monetary policy in the face of uncertainty (eg ECB-CFS (2000)).
-With regard to uncertainties about the structure of the economy (typically labelled model or paradigm uncertainty), McCallum (1988) has suggested the following approach.
-In his view, a well designed monetary policy rule should "perform well" across a set of plausible competing reference models that spans a broad spectrum of model uncertainty.
-Levin et al (2001) have implemented this approach for New Keynesian models of the US economy.
-The models investigated by Levin et al are estimated using different data and with somewhat different specifications, but that are all essentially of the benchmark type.
+A substantial literature has considered the conduct of monetary policy in the face of uncertainty (e.g., ECB / CFS, 2000).
+With regard to uncertainties about the structure of the economy (typically labeled model or paradigm uncertainty), McCallum (1988) has suggested the following approach.
+In his view, a well-designed monetary policy rule should "perform well" across a set of plausible competing reference models that spans a broad spectrum of model uncertainty.
+Levin et al. (2001) have implemented this approach for New Keynesian models of the U.S. economy.
+The models investigated by Levin, et al. are estimated using different data and with somewhat different specifications, but are all essentially of the benchmark type.

 However, following Selody (2001), it is natural to extend McCallum's robustness criterion to encompass analysis under a broader set of variants of the benchmark New Keynesian framework, rather than focusing solely on that benchmark to the exclusion of other models.
-Therefore, effective monetary policy should perform well in a variety of models of the transmission mechanism, spanning those where money has a structural role in dynamic IS and/or Phillips curve equations and those where it does not (ECB (2000)).
+Therefore, effective monetary policy should perform well in a variety of models of the transmission mechanism, spanning those where money has a structural role in dynamic IS and / or Phillips curve equations and those where it does not (ECB, 2000).

-Drawing on the work of Gerdesmeier et al (2002), the remainder of this section investigates these issues.
-To illustrate our analysis, we use two very simple analytical models, which are described in the Appendix.
-The benchmark model embodies output gap and Phillips curve equations; the other is a simple P\ framework (Hallman et al (1991)).
+Drawing on the work of Gerdesmeier et al. (2002), the remainder of this Section investigates these issues.
+To illustrate our analysis we use two very simple analytical models, which are described in the Appendix.
+The benchmark model embodies output gap and Phillips curve equations; the other is a simple P\ framework (Hallman et al., 1991).

 As described in Section 2, the available empirical evidence for the euro area suggests that the money stock has a stable relationship with the price level (conditional on developments in other macroeconomic variables) and exhibits leading indicator properties for inflation.
-In the context of the analysis presented here, it is particularly noteworthy that the P\ model has empirical support in both the euro area (eg Gerlach and Svensson (2002)) and also - albeit more controversially - in the United States (eg Orphanides and Porter (2001)).
-While certainly not conclusive, such evidence offers some loose empirical support for the plausibility of variants to the benchmark New Keynesian model that give some role to monetary variables in the transmission process.
+In the context of the analysis presented here, it is particularly noteworthy that the P\ model has empirical support in both the euro area (e.g., Gerlach and Svensson, 2002) and also - albeit more controversially - in the U.S. (e.g., Orphanides and Porter, 2001).
+While certainly not conclusive, such evidence offers some